ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### `Deposit` logs

-Every Ethereum 1.0 deposit, of size between `MIN_DEPOSIT_AMOUNT` and `MAX_DEPOSIT_AMOUNT`, emits a `Deposit` log for consumption by the beacon chain.
+Every Ethereum 1.0 deposit, of size greater than `MIN_DEPOSIT_AMOUNT`, emits a `Deposit` log for consumption by the beacon chain.
 The deposit contract does little validation, pushing most of the validator onboarding logic to the beacon chain.
 In particular, the proof of possession (a BLS12 signature) is not verified by the deposit contract.

 ### `Eth2Genesis` log